Interstate 96

 History

-The last section of Interstate 96 (between Eagle/Grand Ledge area and east of Howell) opened to traffic in 1962.3 This 59 mile long stretch of freeway replaced former U.S. 16, which subsequently was decommissioned.
+The last section of Interstate 96 (between Eagle/Grand Ledge area and east of Howell) opened to traffic in 1962 (Lansing State Journal, 2006).
+This 59 mile long stretch of freeway replaced former U.S. 16, which subsequently was decommissioned.

 Within Detroit, Interstate 96 originally ended at Farmington along what later became Business Spur I-96 and is now M-5 (Brighton-Farmington Expressway).
 The freeway defaulted onto Grand River Avenue (historic U.S. 16) just west of Middlebelt Road in Farmington Hills, with the portion leading southeast to the Jeffries Freeway at West Chicago never constructed.

-As part of the Gateway Project to improve the connection between I-75 and the Ambassador Bridge between Detroit and Windsor, Ontario, Interstate 96 was extended beyond the end at I-75 to the bridge into Canada. $230 million in construction began on February 25, 2008 and was completed in July 2009.
-Accelerated work was the result of entire shutdowns along the final mile of I-96 and a portion of I-75 as a new roadway was built to the Ambassador Bridge approach.
+As part of the Gateway Project to improve the connection between I-75 and the Ambassador Bridge between Detroit and Windsor, Ontario, Interstate 96 was extended beyond the end at I-75 to the bridge into Canada. $170 million in construction began on February 25, 2008 and the bulk of work was completed on July 2, 2009, when I-75 southbound reopened to traffic (Helms, 2009).
+Accelerated work was the result of entire shutdowns along the final mile of I-96 and 1.5 miles of I-75 as a new roadway was built to the Ambassador Bridge approach.

-East End I-75 (Fisher Freeway) – Detroit, Michigan
+East End Interstate 75 (Fisher Freeway) ‐ Detroit, MI

 I-96 east at I-75 - Detroit, MI